CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 ### ii.
 Updating location of configuration files

-The group installation of Spack need to be instructed on where to find these configuration files.
+The group installation of Spack needs to be instructed on where to find these configuration files.
 You can do this by running the command

 ```
 export SPACK_USER_CONFIG_PATH=/home/groups/yourGroupName/.spack